 No, but we strongly encourage collaboration, so if you don’t have a team, let us know on the RSVP form and we’ll help you find one.

 When/where is it?

-Please check the schedule for the most up-to-date information, but for now it is taking place on Saturday, March 5, 2022, 7:30 am - 10:00 pm at the Saint Francis Campus.
-All attendees will be sent an invitation to join.
+LancerHacks is taking place on Saturday, March 5, 2022, 7:30 am - 10:00 pm at the Saint Francis Campus.
+Please check the schedule for more information.
+All registrants will be sent an email with more information.

 Is it free?

 Yes!
 Admission, swag, workshops -- everything is free.